-In January 2017, Cláudia Menino became Project Manager at Grupo Laje Capital after over five years of experience in the real estate market and construction.
-In this interview with CASAFARI, read her insights on this year’s real estate trends and the real estate market’s openness to new technologies.
+In January 2017, Cláudia Menino became Project Manager at Grupo Laje Capital after over five years of experience in real estate and construction.
+In this interview with CASAFARI, read her insights on this year’s real estate trends and the sector’s openness to new technologies.

 What has been your biggest success and biggest challenge as Project Manager at Laje Capital?